Largest Contentful Paint - How to Improve LCP

-Measuring a page speed from the user’s perspective has always been a struggle.
+Largest Contentful Paint is one of the ways to measure a page speed from the user’s perspective.
 While various page performance tools can give you useful insights in regard to your performance, it does not always fully reflect the user experience.
 This is especially the case when we want to measure perceived page load speed for visiting users.
 Largest Contentful Paint (LCP), however, aims to solve this problem.

 LCP is the most noticeable by the naked eye and perhaps the easiest to understand metric among the Core Web Vitals, which are the metrics Google uses to measure quality of a website to ensure visitors get great experience.
 Not only that, Google also stated that Core Web Vitals will be a part of its search engine ranking starting in 2021, so they are important for your SEO ranking.

-In this article, I will explain what LCP is, how to measure it, and several ways to improve and optimize the LCP score of your website.
+In this article, I will explain about google LCP, how to test LCP, and several ways on how to improve LCP and optimize the LCP score of your website.

 LCP essentially measures how long it takes for the largest content visible on your viewport to load.
 For a website, it means that content that appears above the fold will be measured for LCP.
 However, as the name implies, the LCP score will be affected by the single largest element.

 Unlike other metrics, LCP does not measure the actual file size of your content element.
 Rather than measuring in kilobytes and megabytes, LCP measures how much space the elements actually take on the user’s actual viewport.
 If an image or a large block of text overflows above and/or below the fold, only the visible part will be relevant to the LCP score.

 Images and Videos

 So, videos, images, and texts all will be considered in the LCP score, but the actual load time of the actual biggest element, even if it is a few paragraphs of text, will be your LCP score.

 However, when it comes to images, it is a bit tricky.
 For example, if you scale down a 400×400 pixel image to 100×100, only the 100×100 dimension will be measured.